gfteix/terraform_aws_ec2/README.md

 - Run `terraform apply` to apply all the changes

 - ssh into the public instance by running `ssh -i ~/.ssh/my-ec2-key ubuntu@INSTANCE_PUBLIC_IP_ADDRESS`

+- Run `terraform destroy` to delete all resources